nii-yamagishilab/NELE-GAN/pyHASPI/README.txt

-This is an unofficial Python implementation of Hearing-Aid Speech Perception Index (HASPI)
+This is an unofficial Python implementation of Hearing-Aid Speech Perception Index (HASPI) proposed by Prof. James Kates.

 Usage:
     from pyhaspi2 import haspi_v2